 You are responsible for securing a suitable internship.
-The Heinz College Career Services Office provides assistance through counseling, workshops on resume preparation and interview skills, and listings of potential internships.
-You can make an appointment at any time to meet with the staff to discuss your situation and you are encouraged to come to workshops that cover the essential skills for finding the right internship.
+The Heinz College Career Services Office aids through counseling, workshops on resume preparation and interview skills, and listings of potential internships.
+You are strongly encouraged to make appointments with your Career Services liaison to discuss your search and you are encouraged to come to workshops that cover the essential skills for finding the right internship.